quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 events that benefit from being easily identifiable or individually logged (for example `packets_acked`).

-# Main Event Schema
+# The Standard Event Schema

-The main event schema defines categories and event types that are common across protocols, applications, and use cases.
-The schema namespace is "main".
+The standard event schema defines categories and event types that are common across protocols, applications, and use cases.
+The schema namespace is "std".

 ## Generic Events